SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-09-misconception-4-will-parts-made-by-different-teams-fit-together-by-magic.md

 Except in trivial cases where we aren't doing anything new, engineering effort will be required to ensure the products work together properly.
 Take Adobe products (please):  The value of the various Adobe products I use is related to how well the integration works (or doesn't work) between them.

-In some cases I can substitute incompatible products in my workflow by using the lowest-common-denominator interface, such as saving a .WAV or .SVG file to disk, then importing it in the otherwise-incompatible tool.
+In some cases I can substitute incompatible products in my workflow by using the lowest-common-denominator interface to the otherwise-incompatible tool.
 But that usually adds hassle and reduces functionality.

 For example, I can move a picture of a cartoon character from a drawing program into an incompatible e-learning program.
-But it will take extra steps.
-And due to the loss of layering information, I won't be able to change her facial expression from the e-learning program.
+But it takes extra steps to export a PNG file from one program and import it into the other.
+And due to the loss of layering information in the PNG file format, I won't be able to change her facial expression from the e-learning program.

 Companies won't improve their product suite by ignoring integration amongst their products.